Michaelpalacce/HomeLab/README.md

 - That's it.
 At this point you can abandon the raspberry pis and go to your own machine to continue setup :)

 ### Kubernetes Networking Prerequisites:
-There seems to be an issue with iptabels >= 1.8 with all the network CNIs I have used ( flannel, calico, weave ).
+There seems to be an issue with iptabels >= 1.8 with all the network CNIs I have used.
 The only solution seems to be to use the legacy ip tables.
-This will be needed unless your CNI of choice ( we will be using calico ) has a fix for this issue or supports iptables >= 1.8.
-The following command will ensure that we use the legacy iptables, which are working fine with calico ( should work fine with the rest however no guarantee )
+The following command will ensure that we use the legacy iptables, which are working fine with k3s

 ~~~ bash
 # Make sure you are sudo